JeS24/RandomWalk/README.md

 # RandomWalk

 - Transfer the code to CUDA
+   * Issues:
+    - Code does not work for large 'R' (Max test-value of R = 700)
+    - Error % lies between 10% to 25%, which is too high, as compared to serial processing.
+    - Wait for fixes.
+These issues are linked to the implementation of the curand() functions.

 - Obtain a larger dataset.

 - Then, tweak the theoretical model, if necessary.